Walpole Island First Nation: Land area

-Walpole Island is unceded territory and is inhabited by the Ojibwe, Potawatomi, and Odawa peoples of the Walpole Island First Nation, who call it Bkejwanong, meaning "where the waters divide" in Anishinaabemowin.
+Walpole Island is inhabited by the Ojibwe, Potawatomi, and Odawa peoples of the Walpole Island First Nation, who call it Bkejwanong (pronounced buh-KEZH-wa-nong), meaning "where the waters divide" in Anishinaabemowin.
 In addition to Walpole Island, the reserve includes Squirrel Island, Saint Anne Island (surrounded by Syme and Johnson Rivers), Seaway Island (except a small US portion), Bassett Island, and Potawatomi Island.
-The river or creeks that separate these islands provide the area with its other commonly used name, Swejwanong or "many forks of a river."
+The river or creeks that separate these islands provide the area with its other commonly used name, Swejwanong (pronounced SWEZH-wa-nong), meaning "many forks of a river."

 It is independent of, but within the geographic region of, Lambton County and adjoins the municipality of Chatham-Kent and the township of Saint Clair.
 Across the Saint Clair River to the west are the United States towns of Algonac, Michigan, and Clay Township.
-Harsen's Island, also unceded Anishinaabe territory, is now on the west side of the international border line.
+Harsen's Island, also home to Anishinaabe people, is now on the west side of the international border line.
 The border was redrawn in the 19th century following disputes between the United Kingdom and the United States; their governments were oblivious to the interests and rights of the Indigenous peoples living on and using these lands.
 As such, the First Nation is now trying to solve their grievances with the Crown with a specific claim.